 Top 8 Tips to Beat the Heat

 Get 8 tips on how to beat the heat from Dr Phua Ghee Chee, Head and Senior Consultant from the Department of Respiratory and Critical Care Medicine at Singapore General Hospital (SGH).

-are ideal for replenishing the electrolytes lost through sweating.
+are ideal to cope with heat stroke as it replenishes the electrolytes lost through sweating.

 , Head and Senior Consultant at the